Paceman Abbott keeps Yorkshire in check

 |Scorecard

-Pace bowler Kyle Abbott took three wickets as Hampshire edges on the opening day against Yorkshire.
+Pace bowler Kyle Abbott took three wickets as Hampshire had the edge on the opening day against Yorkshire.

 The visitors reached 197-6 at the Ageas Bowl with an unbeaten 45 by Dom Bess their highest score.